!

-Important: Math shortcuts require the Windows app
+Important: Math shortcuts require the macOS app

 Unlock Math Mode in 60 seconds